 Design and Fabrication: Ability to design and fabricate electronic and mechanical items for use in audio, digital and RF systems.
 Examples of products available are: audio and signaling interface units, power supplies, multi-channel line monitors, timers, unique logic and control equipment, squelch-operated relays; antenna transfer panels, antenna support brackets, equipment shelves, battery trays, cavity mounting brackets, and coaxial cables.

-Specification Compliance Testing: Skillful at testing almost any kind of electronic item: radios (mobiles, base stations, repeaters, portables), remote control consoles, logging recorders, power supplies, batteries, chargers, antennas, duplexers, receiver multi-couplers, transmitter combiners, IM panels, public address system amplifiers, speakers, microphones, headsets, sirens, etc. All tests use applicable EIA or MIL-Spec standards.
+Specification Compliance Testing: Skillful at testing almost any kind of electronic item: radios (mobiles, base stations, repeaters, portables), remote control consoles, logging recorders, power supplies, batteries, chargers, antennas, duplexers, receiver multi-couplers, transmitter combiners, Intermodulation (IM) panels, public address system amplifiers, speakers, microphones, headsets, sirens, etc. All tests use applicable Electronic Industries Alliance (EIA) or Military Specification (MIL-Spec) standards.

 In addition to the full-spectrum of electronic tests, the Special Projects Unit can perform environmental tests for temperature, humidity, vibration and shock.

-Engineering Assistance: Provide engineering assistance for a variety of tasks: RFI/EMI investigations; radio-path coverage surveys; audio and signaling interface problems; transmitter combiner, duplexer and receiver multi-coupler design; general telecommunications systems design, preparation for field work and special studies (investigation into equipment operation, modifications, adaptations).
+Engineering Assistance: Provide engineering assistance for a variety of tasks: Radio Frequency Interference/Electromagnetic Interference (RFI/EMI) investigations; radio-path coverage surveys; audio and signaling interface problems; transmitter combiner, duplexer and receiver multi-coupler design; general telecommunications systems design, preparation for field work and special studies (investigation into equipment operation, modifications, adaptations).

 Field Studies: Special Projects has a van fully outfitted for all types of engineering field investigations.
 There is equipment for measuring radio frequency field intensity, making maximum permissible exposure measurements to determine susceptibility to hazardous radiation, analyzing the operation of, and designing new transmitter combiner systems and duplexers.
 There is equipment for making antenna pattern and efficiency measurements; analyzing problems with transmission lines, detecting and locating interfering signals and a cadre of digital and analog record keeping devices, including both audio and video recording and playback.
 There is equipment for making radio path surveys; a high-powered computer for performing inter-modulation calculations, radio direction finding equipment, and full communications capability on all state public safety radio systems.